 The System Details section is divided into tabs and subtabs.
-Each tab and subtab has its own section in this document.
+Each tab and some subtabs have own sections in this document.

 The Systems > Details > Overview subtab is displayed by default.
 Which tabs are available is dependent on the system type of the client you have selected.
+Most often, the flollowing are available: